The Architecture

 How AEIP Preserves Reasoning and Context

-• semantic versioning of decisions,
+• semantic versioning of consequential decisions,

-• temporal validity (“reasonable at the time”),
+• temporal validity and “reasonable at the time” evaluation,

 Temporal Legitimacy